 Certified Professional Biosafety Compliance Administrator (CPBCA) Exam Application Form

-The Certified Professional Biosafety Compliance Administrator (CPBCA) established by the BSAA formally recognizes Biosafety Compliance Professionals for their broad knowledge and expertise of IBC regulations and program functions.
-The credential signals that its holders are highly qualified to perform the duties pursuant to United States regulations, ethical expectations, and best practices.
 Those interested in securing the CPBCA credential must meet the eligibility requirements, apply for, and pass the certification exam.
 CPBCA credential holders will recertify every three years.

-The exam is comprised of 175 multiple choice questions covering the information found in the resource documents listed below.
-Candidates will have 2.5 hours to complete the exam.
-To successfully pass, candidates must answer 75% of the exam questions correctly.
+The exam is comprised of 165 multiple choice questions covering the information found in the resource documents listed below.
+Candidates will have 2 hours to complete the exam.
+To successfully pass, candidates must answer 70% of the exam questions correctly.
 Individuals are expected to honor the certification code of ethics and take the exam with closed notes.
 Candidates will be able to take the exam in their office and will be emailed testing information and a link prior to the exam date.

-Application /Registration Deadline is March 30, 2023.
+Application /Registration Deadline is October 15, 2023.

 STUDY RESOURCES: